Green-Software-Foundation/patterns/docs/catalog/web/keep-request-counts-low.md

 Concerning the SCI equation, keeping the request counts low will impact:

-- `I`: Reducing the amount of requests reduces the energy needed to display the page
+- `E`: Reducing the amount of requests reduces the energy needed to display the page
 - `M`: Reducing the amount of requests can also reduce the amount of files and therefore the storage requirements of the web page on the server